 https://doi.org/10.20372/rwyjzs47Abstract

-Method: A cross-sectional study was conducted with randomly sampled Reproductive Age Women (15-49 yrs) on ART (n=268), to examine undernutrition and its predictors from February to May 2023.
-Data on socio-economic and demographic characteristics, nutrition-related factors, health indicators including CD4 count, WHO clinical stages, and opportunistic infections were collected.
-Frequencies, percentages, mean, and standard deviation were used, and binary and multiple logistic regressions were performed to examine associations between socio-demographic and predicting factors, with 95% confidence intervals and p-values <0.05 indicating statistical significance.
+Method: A cross-sectional study was conducted with randomly sampled reproductive age women (15-49 yrs) on ART (n=268), to examine the prevalence of undernutrition and its correlates from February to May 2023.
+Data on socio-economic and demographic characteristics, nutrition-related factors, and health indicators—including CD4 count, WHO clinical stage, and opportunistic infections—were collected.
+Descriptive statistics such as frequency, percentage, mean, and standard deviation were calculated.
+Associations between socio-demographic and predictor variables were assessed using binary and multivariable logistic regression, with statistical significance set at p < 0.05 and 95% confidence intervals.

 Downloads